FULL CADET RIDING AND EQUINE CARE PROGRAM

-Equine Care Program: This program does not include riding but consists of a weekly “Equine Care Day” where students acquire complete knowledge of the horse through lectures and the practice of learned skills in horse care and stable management.
-The Equine Care program is a great way to ease a child into the barn environment and allow them to get acclimated to being around the horses prior to committing to the full horsemanship and riding program.
-It is also a chance to make friends and be part of the social component of the program, such as attending Trooper Night and the Halloween Parade and Carnival.
+Equine Care Program: This program does not include riding but consists of a weekly “Barn Day” where students acquire complete knowledge of the horse through lectures and the practice of learned skills in horse care and stable management.
+The Equine Care Program is a great way to ease children into the barn environment and allow them to get acclimated to being around horses prior to committing to the full horsemanship and riding program.
+It is also a chance to make friends and be part of the social component of the program, such as attending Trooper Night and the Hallowe'en Parade and Carnival.
 Prizes are awarded to the best Barn Day as well as the Equine Care High Point Horsemanship winner at our semi-annual Review Ceremonies.

 Regular events include:

-Summer Riding: NCMT offers 2 one-week and 3 two-week summer riding camp sessions for children ages 7 through 17 from June through August.
+SUMMER RIDING: NCMT offers two one-week and three two-week summer riding camp sessions for children ages 7 to 17 from June through August.
 Through expert instruction and fun activities in a closely supervised environment, your child will learn about the equestrian world and gain a great appreciation of horses.
-The camp week runs from Monday through Thursday with special exceptions indicated in the documents.
-Camp activities include a one hour group riding lesson, arts and crafts, fun activities, barn chores, and veterinary care lectures, all within a closely supervised environment.
-Spaces are limited so don't wait to the last minute!
+The camp week runs from Monday through Thursday, with special exceptions indicated in the documents.
+Camp activities include group riding lessons, arts and crafts, fun activities, barn chores, and veterinary care lectures, all within a closely supervised environment.
+Spaces are limited so don't wait until the last minute!

-Horse Shows And Clinics: NCMT hosts a variety of schooling and USEF-rated shows throughout the year.
+HORSE SHOWS AND CLINICS: NCMT hosts a variety of schooling and USEF-rated shows throughout the year.
 All Troopers are encouraged to ride and participate.
 In addition, NCMT staff invites outside professional trainers, riders and clinicians to host riding and horsemanship clinics at our facility.
 Priority is given to NCMT members, but outside barns and trainers are welcome to participate.